Miami takes season opener with a 77-59 win over N. Florida

-CORAL GABLES, Fla, (AP) — Isaiah Wong scored 20 points, led five players in double-digit scoring and Miami began its season with a 77-59 win over North Florida on Sunday.
+CORAL GABLES, Fla, (AP) — Isaiah Wong scored 20 points and Miami began its season with a 77-59 victory over North Florida on Sunday.

-Miami moved its record to 6-0 all-time against North Florida.
+Miami moved its record to 6-0 against North Florida.
 Miami is 63-2 against in-state, non-Power 5 teams at home since 1985.

-The Hurricanes enter the season as just one of seven high-major schools in the country to not lose a player due to transfer.
+The Hurricanes played without highly reguarded freshman guard Earl Timberlake, who is expected to miss the first three to five weeks of the season due to a right ankle injury.

 Miami jumped to an 11-0 lead before the Ospreys got back in it.